 KEEP IT CLEAN – YOUR BIKE WE MEAN!

 A clean bike is not only good for your bike, it’s great for the environment!
-By simply ensuring you show up at the trails with a clean bike and washing down after each ride, you can do your bit to help the spread of weeds and disease.
+By simply ensuring you show up at the trails with a clean bike and washing down after each ride, you can do your bit to help stop the spread of weeds and disease.

 Bike Washdowns and Hygiene Stations – what’s the difference?